pulumi/docs/content/blog/getting-started-with-pulumi-audit-logs/index.md

 ## Using Pulumi Audit Logs

-Audit logs are available to organizations with an "Enterprise" level subscription only.
+Audit logs are available to organizations with an Enterprise level subscription only.
 You can view the audit logs for your organization if you are an organization admin, by selecting your organization from the organization drop down.
 Then click on the settings tab.
 On the left nav-bar